hyperledger-archives/sawtooth-pbft/docs/source/glossary.rst

     being committed to.

   View
-    The period of time of PBFT when the current primary is in charge.
-The view changes when the primary is deemed faulty (see :ref:`view-changes-choosing-primary-label`).
+    The period of time when the current primary node is in charge.
+The view changes at regular intervals (controlled by the on-chain setting ``sawtooth.consensus.pbft.forced_view_change_interval``), and when the
+    primary node is deemed faulty.
+For more information, see :ref:`view-changes-choosing-primary-label`).

   Consensus API